 Dr Navanth Pingale helped to grow product development through technology transfer initiatives.
 "I've been lucky to have a great learning experience under the guidance of the regional as well as the global colleagues who helped me to introduce the product portfolio.
 The year 2018 was a special year for us as we received the board approval for expansion in production capacities.
-This has brought further excitement in the team and lit up a desire to achieve higher business growth through a focus on unexplored areas with the addition of a new product line in our portfolio."
+This has brought further excitement in the team and lit up a desire to achieve higher business with the addition of a new product line in our portfolio."